mKeRix/room-assistant/README.md

 ### Trackers
 #### Bluetooth LE Beacons
 This component tracks all BLE beacons it finds and posts updates about them including a calculated their id, name, signal strength and a calculated distance.
-The distance calculation is optimized for the iBeacon standard.
+The distance calculation is optimized for the iBeacon standard and in meters.
 To avoid faulty data through noise the distance values are smoothed using the [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter).

 In additional the list of supported devices found [here](https://github.com/sandeepmistry/noble/wiki/Compatible-Devices) I have also tested this component with a variety of virtual iBeacon apps and the [RadBeacon Dot](http://store.radiusnetworks.com/collections/all/products/radbeacon-dot).